feczkob/battleship/README.md

 6. Get all rooms
 7. Start a single player game vs. a naive robot
 8. Start a multiplayer game vs. a real user
-9. Shoot at a specific field: multiple shots at different fields from one player are disabled
+9. Shoot at a specific field
 10. Get leaderboard

 ## Commands related to the app